Using StackForms to simplify the configuration

 *.sample files and what kind of

-widget display to the user.
-To know more about all kind of widget are available in Cycloid you should have a look to our Cycloid forms guide.
+widget is displayed to the user.
+To know more about all kinds of widgets available in Cycloid, you should look at our Cycloid forms guide.

 Add and commit those changes in Git:

 git add . git commit -m "Step 8" git push origin stacks